-NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders of Vical Incorporated, a Delaware corporation (the "Company"), will be held on Thursday, May 25, 2017, at 8:00 a.m.
+NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders of Vical Incorporated, a Delaware corporation (the "Company"), will be held on Wednesday, May 23, 2018, at 8:00 a.m.
 Pacific Time at the offices of Cooley LLP, 4401 Eastgate Mall, San Diego, California 92121, for the following purposes:

-- 1. To elect two nominees named herein as Class I directors to serve until the 2020 Annual Meeting of Stockholders and until their respective successors are elected; - 2.
-To approve an amendment to the Company's Restated Certificate of Incorporation to reduce the authorized number of shares of the Company's common stock from 160,000,000 shares to 50,000,000 shares; - 3.
-To amend the Company's Amended and Restated Stock Incentive Plan to increase the aggregate number of shares of the Company's common stock authorized for issuance under the plan by 500,000 shares; - 4.
-To approve, on an advisory basis, the compensation of the Company's named executive officers, as described in the accompanying proxy statement; - 5.
-An advisory vote on the preferred frequency of stockholder advisory voting on the compensation paid to the Company's named executive officers; - 6.
-To ratify the selection by the Audit Committee of the Board of Directors of Ernst & Young LLP as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2017; and - 7.
+To elect three nominees named herein as Class II directors to serve until the 2021 Annual Meeting of Stockholders and until their respective successors are elected;

+- 2. To amend the Company's Amended and Restated Stock Incentive Plan to increase the aggregate number of shares of the Company's common stock authorized for issuance under the plan by 500,000 shares; - 3.
+To approve, on an advisory basis, the compensation of the Company's named executive officers, as described in the accompanying proxy statement; - 4.
+To ratify the selection by the Audit Committee of the Board of Directors of Ernst & Young LLP as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2018; and - 5.
 To transact such other business as may properly come before the meeting or any adjournment or postponement thereof.